 School of Pharmacy and Biomedical Sciences

-The School of Pharmacy and Biomedical Science is one of the University's strongest areas of research; in the most recent research assessment round Portsmouth was in the top three for funding in England in the subject Allied Health Professions & Studies.
-Our researchers are contributing to the Institute of Biomedical and Biomolecular Sciences (IBBS) where the majority of the research was rated internationally excellent or world-leading (3* and 4*).
+The School of Pharmacy and Biomedical Science is one of the University's strongest areas of research.
+In the most recent research assessment round Portsmouth was in the top three for funding in England in the subject Allied Health Professions & Studies.
+Our researchers are contributing to the Institute of Biological and Biomedical Sciences (IBBS) where the majority of the research was rated internationally excellent or world-leading (3* and 4*).

 There are a number of areas where our staff has made important contributions and discoveries.
 The major strengths of our current research portfolio lie in:

 - Molecular Medicine (including oncology, the neurosciences and inherited diseases such as cystic fibrosis and muscular dystrophy)